b38tn1k/b38tn1k.github.io/_posts/2022-09-08-blocks-explained.markdown

 Both data and logic blocks can be collected into a sequence using the Set Block.

 Blocks are ordered collections of other data and logic blocks (including references to other Blocks and Variables).
-They can act as arrays (get, push, set, *remove (TODO)*) or be used to define how logic flows.
+They can act as arrays (get, push, set, remove) or be used to define how logic flows.
 A Block is similar to a Variable in that once it is set, it can be called upon later in the process using a Block reference.
 Block and Variable definitions cannot be added to other blocks, instead, use a reference block.
 See blocks, variables and constants in action below:

 <div id="data">
 <iframe class='embeddedblocks' style="width:100%; zoom:1.0; height:400px; overflow: hidden;"  scrolling="no" src="{{ site.url }}/WIP/#tutorialData"></iframe>